This guide is for teams that want a clean process, clear ownership, and measurable outcomes.

 A strong structure improves both usability and search visibility.
 A clear hub page connected to focused topic pages creates a predictable path for users and crawlers.

-Use the overview at follow the step-by-step workflow and the workflow at follow the step-by-step workflow to align the structure.
+Use the overview at Service Overview and the workflow at Guide to align the structure.

 Scope is not only a list of features—it’s a boundary.
 Clear boundaries make estimates reliable and prevent uncontrolled expansion.